Sony HX99 vs RX10 III

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the RX10 III is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 Both the HX99 and the RX10 III have zoom lenses built in.
 The HX99 has a 24-720mm f/3.5-6.4 optic and the RX10 III offers a 24-600mm f/2.4-4.0 (focal lengths in full frame equivalent terms).
 Hence, the HX99 and RX10 III provide the same view at the wide-angle end, but the RX10 III has less tele-photo reach at the long end.
 The RX10 III offers the faster maximum aperture.

 Concerning the storage of imaging data, both the HX99 and the RX10 III write their files to SDXC or Memory Stick PRO Duo cards.
-The RX10 III supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the HX99 cannot take advantage of Ultra High Speed SD cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Cyber-shot DSC-HX99 and Sony Cyber-shot DSC-RX10 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.